wactbprot/vl-db/README.md

-# vl-db
+# libcdb

-Collection of functions for CouchDB interaction.
+Library (lib) provides a collection of functions for CouchDB (cdb) interaction.

 ## Dependencies